 Climbers learn a lot on Mount Kilimanjaro — whether they’re more likely to laugh or cry at high altitude, what characterizes an alpine desert, exactly how much plantain porridge is too much plantain porridge, etc. But what many don’t realize before setting off toward the summit is that the excursion also guarantees a lesson in the local language: Swahili.
-The following Swahili phrases are unavoidable on the mountain, offering climbers not only advice and encouragement during their ascent but also a special kind of souvenir to bring back with their certificates of completion.
+The following Swahili phrases are unavoidable on the mountain, offering climbers not only advice and encouragement during their ascents but also a special kind of souvenir to bring back with their certificates of completion.

 1. Pole pole